devsharmagit/media-inteliigence/README.md

 - `[Ukraine] --[affiliated_with]--> [EU]` (weight: 2) — Correct, from multiple posts about Ukraine's EU accession
 - `[Windows] --[mentioned_with]--> [Linux]` (weight: 16) — Correct co-occurrence from Hacker News discussions comparing operating systems
 - `[Haskell] --[quoted_by]--> [Java]` (weight: 1) — Detected from a discussion where someone quoted a comparison

+**Example of incorrect typed relationship:**

+The system extracted `[macOS] --[affiliated_with]--> [AI]` (weight: 4).
+This is **wrong**.
+An operating system cannot be "affiliated with" a concept.
+This happened because our `affiliated_with` pattern triggered on text like "macOS AI features" where "AI" appears near "macOS" with certain connecting words, but the pattern doesn't validate semantic plausibility.
+The correct relation should be `mentioned_with`.

+This reveals a fundamental limitation: our typed extraction uses syntactic patterns (verb triggers between entity spans) without semantic validation.
+We detect "X [title/verb] Y" structures, but don't verify whether that relationship type makes sense for the entity types involved.

 **Edge provenance:** Every edge links back to its source content via the `edge_sources` table, allowing verification of extraction accuracy.